Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 South Carolina Stats and Trends

+- South Carolina has four wins against the spread in 10 games this year.

-- The Gamecocks have been underdogs by 7.5 points or more four times this year and have covered the spread twice.
+- The Gamecocks have been underdogs by 7.5 points or more four times this season and have covered the spread twice.

-- South Carolina's games this season have hit the over on five of nine set point totals (55.6%).
+- South Carolina has gone over the point total in 55.6% of its opportunities this season (five times over nine games with a set point total).

 - The Gamecocks put up just 1.4 more points per game (23.5) than the Tigers allow (22.1).

-- When South Carolina totals more than 375.4 yards, the team is 1-1 against the spread and 3-0 overall.
+- South Carolina is 1-1 against the spread and 3-0 overall when the team amasses over 375.4 yards.

-- The Gamecocks have turned the ball over 20 times this season, 12 more turnovers than the Tigers have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.